Aeolus AX7: First generation (2014)

 The first generation Aeolus AX7 CUV debuted during the 2014 Beijing Auto Show with the Fengshen AX7 being available to the market in October 2014 with prices ranging from 115,700 yuan to 149,700 yuan.

 The AX7 is available with two inline-four petrol engines, including a 2.0-litre engine producing 143 hp-metric and 189 Nm mated to a 5-speed manual transmission or a CVT, and a 2.3-litre engine producing 173 hp-metric and 220 Nm mated to a 6-speed automatic transmission.

 2018 facelift

 A facelift was revealed during the 2018 Beijing Auto Show changing the styling on the front and the rear of the Fengshen AX7.

 Dongfeng Fengdu MX5

-The Dongfeng Fengdu MX5 is a compact CUV which debuted during the 2016 Chengdu Auto Show, with the MX5 being available to the market in late 2016 with prices ranging from 103,500 yuan to 135,500 yuan.
+The Dongfeng Fengdu MX5 is a compact CUV by Dongfeng Fengdu which debuted during the 2016 Chengdu Auto Show, with the MX5 being available to the market in late 2016 with prices ranging from 103,500 yuan to 135,500 yuan.